 All you need is chalk and kids who love to jump around.
-Chinese hopscotch is truly a win-win for everybody – children and adults alike! 🙂
+If you’re a parent trying to raise multilingual children like us, or if you’re a language teacher for kids, Chinese hopscotch is truly a win-win for everybody! 🙂

 - Chalk – we love chunky Crayola chalk because it’s easier for little hands to hold (and adults like myself for that matter!)